Mrs. Patrick Ness: Life

 In 1929 Ness published an account of her travels, Ten Thousand Miles in Two Continents.
 In 1930 Ness became the first woman to serve on the Council of the RGS.
 In 1941, and again from 1943 to 1945, Ness was elected president of the National Council of Women.
 She also became honorary treasurer of the International Council of Women.

 Ness donated significant sums to the RGS for expeditionary work.
-In 1953 she endowed an annual award to encourage travel, the Mrs. Patrick Ness Award.
+In 1953 she endowed an annual award to encourage travel, the Ness Award.
 In 1954 Mount Ness in the Antarctic was named after her, in honour of her financial support for the British Graham Land expedition.

 Ness died on Easter Sunday, 1962.